sapegin/ama/readme.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc)

+I’m a frontend developer at [Here](https://here.com/en), [passionate photographer](http://morning.photos/), coffee drinker and crazy dogs’ owner living in Berlin, Germany.

-I get a lot of questions by email.
+I get some questions by email or Twitter.
 This way anyone can read the answer!

-Anything means *anything*.
-Personal questions.
-Money.
-Work.
-Life.
-Code.
-Whatever.
+Frontend, open source, tools, blogging, photography, dogs vs. cats, etc.

 -